IntelSoftware/SYCL_101/03_Modern/11_initializers.rst

 As shown in the example, the variable :code:`var` is used only for this if-else statement.
 At the same time, it leaks into the surrounding scope.
 In that case, we need to make sure to not mix it up with other variables.

-Also, if the compiler can explicitly know that this variable will only be used there, it may optimize the code better.[[[Does this mean it will optimize the code better than it did before? seems redundant, suggest deleting "better"]]]
+Also, if the compiler can explicitly know that this variable will only be used there, it may potentially produce more optimize the code.

 Syntax
 *******